leebyron/decimalish/README.md

 Some BigDecimal libraries attempt to visually preserve precision after an operation by adding trailing zeros.
-While this can be useful for quick number formatting, this conflates mathematical value with presentation, require multiple kinds of equality (is `1.0` equal to `1`?), and sometimes operations such as multiple result in surprising results and thus, you guessed it, another source of bugs.
+While this can be useful for quick number formatting, this conflates mathematical value with presentation, requires multiple kinds of equality (is `1.0` equal to `1`?), and sometimes operations such as multiplication can result in surprising results and thus, you guessed it, another source of bugs.

-Decimalish's `decimal()` constructor, and all other math functions always return canonical normalized decimal values without any leading or trailing zeros.
+Decimalish's `decimal()` constructor and all other math functions always return canonical normalized decimal values without any leading or trailing zeros.